JacksonKearl/PrattParse/README.md

 ### `ParserBuilder<E, T>`

 The `ParserBuilder` class is meant to help with registering parselets for the parser's inner logic.
-The `Parser` itself is not currently exposed, so as to reduce backwards compatibility footprint, but that may change in the future if needed.

 `E` is the type of the AST nodes you will be generating, and `T` is the type of the tokens you will be consuming.
 If you are using the provided `Tokenizer`, this is `TokenMatchResult`.